AlecSoren/woRdLe/README.md

 Parameters:
 - word (str) - If specified, it will be set as the hidden/answer word for this episode.
+- seed (any) - If specified, set the environment's internal random seed.
+Ensures consistent behaviour each time.
+Only needs to be done once.

 Returns:
 - observation (NDArray[uint8]) - Observation of the current state.
 See the step() method for details.